CATEGORIES

 The name Bip39 suggests that it is related to the Bitcoin Improvement Proposal 39, which states how to create phrases out of numbers to make wallet protection codes easier for humans to remember.
 According to the specification, Bip39 contains a dictionary of 2048 words – just like the file we found.
 We compared it with the official Bip39 wordlist and confirmed that the content is the same: https://github.com/bitcoin/bips/blob/master/bip-0039/english.txt (https://www.blockplate.com/pages/bip-39-wordlist).

-Based on this information, we assume that the OCR module is applied to search for documents where such phrases may be stored, and the retrieved information will be further used in attacks on Bitcoin wallets.
+Based on this information, we can easily guess that the OCR module is applied to search for documents where such phrases may be stored, and the retrieved information will be further used in attacks on Bitcoin wallets.
 This set of phrases used for text recognition suggests that the campaign is motivated by financial gain rather than espionage purposes.

 How ImgDat is deployed